The Firm (1993 film)

-The Firm is a 1993 American legal crime thriller film directed and co-produced by Sydney Pollack and starring Tom Cruise with Jeanne Tripplehorn, Gene Hackman, Ed Harris, Holly Hunter, Hal Holbrook, David Strathairn and Gary Busey.
-The film is based on the 1991 novel The Firm by author John Grisham.
-The Firm was one of two films released in 1993 that were adapted from a Grisham novel, the other being The Pelican Brief.
+The Firm is a 1993 American legal thriller film directed by Sydney Pollack, and starring Tom Cruise, Jeanne Tripplehorn, Gene Hackman, Ed Harris, Holly Hunter, Hal Holbrook, David Strathairn and Gary Busey.
+The film is based on the 1991 novel of the same name by author John Grisham.

-Released on June 30, 1993, the film was a major commercial success, grossing $270.2 million against a budget of $42 million, making it the highest grossing film adapted from a Grisham novel and the highest-grossing R-rated film of 1993, and received positive reviews for the performances (particularly from Cruise and Hunter), although the screenplay received some criticism.
-Holly Hunter was nominated for the Academy Award for Best Supporting Actress for her performance, while Dave Grusin was nominated for Best Original Score.
+Released on June 30, 1993, the film was a major commercial success, grossing $270.2 million against a budget of $42 million, making it the highest-grossing film adapted from a Grisham novel, fifth highest-grossing and the highest-grossing R-rated film of 1993, and received generally positive reviews for the performances (particularly from Cruise and Hunter), although the screenplay received some criticism.
+Holly Hunter was nominated for the Academy Award for Best Supporting Actress, while Dave Grusin was nominated for Best Original Score.

 Plot

-Mitch McDeere, a top Harvard Law School graduate, takes a tempting job offer from boutique law firm Bendini, Lambert & Locke in Memphis, Tennessee.
-He and his wife Abby relocate there, and he prepares to pass the Tennessee bar exam.
-Senior partner Avery Tolar shows Mitch the firm's strict culture of loyalty, confidentiality, and high fees.
-Although the money and benefits, such as a new house, a Mercedes-Benz, and paid-off student loans, tempt Mitch, Abby is wary of the firm's meddling in employees' personal lives.
+Mitch McDeere, a top Harvard Law School graduate, accepts a lucrative offer from boutique law firm Bendini, Lambert & Locke in Memphis, Tennessee.
+After he and wife Abby relocate there, he prepares for the Tennessee bar exam.
+Senior partner Avery Tolar mentors Mitch on the firm's strict culture of loyalty, confidentiality, and high fees.
+Although the money and benefits, such as a new house, a Mercedes-Benz (W124 convertible/cabriolet), and paid-off student loans have swayed Mitch, Abby resents the firm's meddling in employees' personal lives.

-After passing the bar exam, Mitch works grueling hours and strains his marriage.
-With Avery's guidance, Mitch discovers the firm's primary work involves aiding wealthy clients to hide money in offshore shell corporations and other questionable tax-avoidance schemes.
-On a work trip to the Cayman Islands, Mitch overhears a client saying that the firm's Chicago associates break legs.
-At Avery's vacation home, he finds documents linked to four deceased associates.
-Meanwhile, a prostitute arranged by the firm's security chief, Bill DeVasher, seduces Mitch, and the photos are used to blackmail him into silence.
-Mitch hires private investigator Eddie Lomax to investigate the associates' deaths, but Lomax is murdered by hitmen, witnessed by his secretary Tammy.
+Mitch passes the bar exam and works grueling hours, straining his marriage.
+Under Avery's guidance, Mitch discovers the firm's primary work involves helping wealthy clients hide money in offshore shell corporations and other questionable tax-avoidance schemes.
+On a work trip to the Cayman Islands, Mitch overhears a client mentioning how the firm's Chicago associates "break legs".
+At the firm's Cayman condominium, he finds documents linked to four deceased associates.
+Meanwhile, the firm's security chief, Bill DeVasher, sends a prostitute to seduce Mitch and uses photos of the assignation to blackmail him into silence.
+Mitch hires private investigator Eddie Lomax, a former cellmate of Mitch's brother Ray, to investigate the associates' deaths, but Lomax is murdered by hitmen, witnessed by his secretary Tammy.

-FBI agents reveal to Mitch that BL&L's top client is the Morolto crime family of the Chicago Outfit, and most of the firm is involved in a significant tax fraud and money laundering scheme.
-The deceased associates learned the truth and were killed, as was Lomax.
-The FBI warns Mitch that his belongings are bugged and pressures him to provide evidence against the firm and the Moroltos.
-In return for $1.5 million and his brother Ray's release from prison, Mitch agrees to cooperate.
-The FBI releases Ray and gives Mitch half the money, but plans to return Ray to jail after Mitch hands over the incriminating files.
-Mitch confesses his one-night stand in the Caymans to Abby, who plans to leave him.
+FBI agents reveal to Mitch that BL&L's top client is the Morolto crime family of the Chicago Outfit, and most of the firm's lawyers are involved in a significant tax fraud and money laundering scheme.
+The deceased associates were killed when they tried to leave the firm.
+The FBI warns Mitch that his home is bugged and pressures him to provide evidence against the firm and the Moroltos.
+Mitch agrees to cooperate for $1.5 million and his brother Ray's release from prison.
+The FBI release Ray and transfer half the money to a Swiss account Mitch has set up.
+The FBI secretly intend to return Ray to jail after Mitch provides the incriminating files.
+Mitch has already confessed his one-night stand in the Caymans to Abby, who plans to leave him.